jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/03_section_1.md

 }
 ```

-Then from within your task JSHint task (which we'll assume is now safely out of the Gruntfile also and within it's own separate task file) you can specify the location of the configuration file:
+Then from within your JSHint task (which we'll assume is now safely out of the Gruntfile also and within it's own separate task file) you can specify the location of the configuration file:

 ```js
 jshint: {